Weiming-Hu/AnalogsEnsemble/developerGuides/generate_docker_image.md

 ```
 cd AnalogsEnsemble
 sudo docker image build -t pef .

+# If you want to force docker to do a clean build
+sudo docker image build --no-cache -t pef .
 ```

 After the image is ready, check if it shows up in the list: